 As Confluence’s Senior Project Manager, Mike incorporates his background in wildlife, fisheries, hydrology, and watershed science in the design and construction of water quality and fisheries restoration projects.
 His project management experience includes channel design and construction, fish passage and screening, revegetation, habitat enhancement, and grant acquisition.
 Mike works with a wide variety of clientele ranging from industry to private landowners, conservation groups to developers.
 Mike joined the MARS board in 2015.

-As the Communications Manager for Montana Conservation Corps, Kelly is always searching for new ways to mobilize the public to steward our lands and care for our planet.
+For years, Kelly has helped organizations tell their stories in ways that inspire others to listen, and moreover, to care.
 She approaches the communications field from a unique angle, having spent several years as a lab chemist and field scientist before dipping her toe into the “softer” world of communications.
-A storyteller at heart, Kelly appreciates quick wit and a well-crafted sentence, and firmly believes that when it comes to solving the world’s environmental problems, communication is key.
+A storyteller at heart, Kelly has a strong penchant for good grammar, clever wordplay, and a well-crafted sentence.
+She firmly believes when it comes to solving the world’s environmental problems, communication is the key.
 She joined the MARS board in 2017.